metowolf/Meting/README.md

  + **Free** - Under MIT license, you can use it anywhere if you want.

 ## Requirement
-PHP 5.4+ and Curl, OpenSSL extension installed
+PHP 5.4+ and BCMath, Curl, OpenSSL extension installed

 ## Install
 Require this package, with [Composer](https://getcomposer.org), in the root directory of your project.